grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

 It looks like these volcanos create a ring of fire around the pacific ocean.
 Also, they are spreaded all over the world but we can see most of them in coastal areas.

 ### Let's prepare the data
-Rater than creating a split we will create bootstrap resamples as we don’t have much data.
+Rather than creating a split we will create bootstrap resamples as we don’t have much data.
 Hence resampling will help in preventing the model from overfitting and will also give us a robust fit.

 ``` r
 volcano_boot <- volcano_df %>%